nsbruce/visky/README.md

 - [ ] Tidy up plot artifacts at various earth locations (lines suddenly veering off or disappearing)
 - [ ] Add more documentation and usage examples
 - [ ] Package as a pip-installable module
 - [ ] Tidy up inline annotations on the plot (works well in north sky, but equator and south are funky)

+## Credit

+Tim Robishaw had generated a plot like this that I referenced a lot, and I ripped many elements from it.